 Early graduation involves the completion of all high school academic requirements in less than a traditional four-year program.
 A student applying for early graduation will meet the same standards required of all graduates of Yazoo County High School.
-A student applying for early graduation should file an application with the principal no later than the end of the sophomore year.

 A student who plans to graduate early will schedule a conference with the student's counselor and parent/guardian to arrange a course of study.
 The principal will appoint a standing committee each year to examine all requests for early graduation and make a final decision as to the validity of the student's request.

-Members of the committee will be the principal, a guidance counselor, and three classroom teachers.
+Members of the committee will include the principal, a guidance counselor, and three classroom teachers.
 Factors to be considered in evaluating the request include:

-- (1) stated reasons for requesting early graduation, - (2) recommendations secured by the student from five current or former high school teachers, - (3) the intellectual and academic qualifications of the student, - (4) the completion of three semesters at Yazoo County High School immediately preceding graduation, and - (5) a B average in all courses attempted at Yazoo County High School.
+- (1) stated reasons for requesting early graduation; - (2) recommendations secured by the student from five current or former high school teachers;

+- (3) the intellectual and academic qualifications of the student; - (4) the completion of three semesters at Yazoo County High School immediately preceding graduation; and - (5) a B average in all courses attempted at Yazoo County High School.

-The committee will render a decision prior to the end of the first term of the student's junior year.
-If the decision is denied, the committee will justify the decision in writing to the parent/guardian of the student.
+The committee will render a decision regarding the student's request for early graduation.
+If the decision is denied, the committee will justify the decision, in writing, to the parent/guardian of the student.
 The decision of the committee will be final.

-Mississippi Diploma Options Graduation Recognition for Diploma-Bound Students
+Mississippi Diploma Options Graduation Options for Diploma-Bound Students

-TRADITIONAL DIPLOMA OPTION

-Curriculum Area Carnegie Units Required Subjects

-English 4 • English I

-• English II

-Mathematics 4 • Algebra I

-Science 3 • Biology I

-Social Studies 31⁄2 • 1 World History

-• 1 U.S. History

-• 1⁄2 U.S. Government

-• 1⁄2 Economics

-• 1⁄2 Mississippi Studies

-Physical Education 1⁄2

-Health 1⁄2

-Arts 1

-College and Career Readiness 1 Must occur in the student's junior or senior year, or in the student completion of a 4-year sequence.
+TRADITIONAL DIPLOMA OPTION Carnegie Units Required Subjects Curriculum Area English • English I • English II 4 • Algebra I Mathematics 3 Biology I Social Studies 31/2 • 1 World History • 1 U.S. History • 1/2 U.S. Government • 1⁄2 Mississippi Studies Physical Education 1/2 Health 1/2 1 College and Career Readiness 1 · Must occur in the student's junior or senior year, or in the student completion of a 4-year sequence.

-Technology or Computer Science 1

-Additional Electives 5 1⁄2

-Total Units Required 24